syKevinPeng/game_sale_analysis/README.md

 7. [Reference and External Link](#ref-and-extlink)

 ## 1. Introduction <a name="introduction"></a>
-Have you dreamed about strolling around a dystopian metropole where violence, oppression, and cyberware implants aren't just common in 2077?
+Have you ever dreamed about strolling around a dystopian metropole where violence, oppression, and cyberware implants are just common in 2077?
-Have you dreamed about holding a Great Sword fight against a giant ancient dragon in Monster World?
+Have you ever dreamed about swinging a Great Sword fight against a giant ancient dragon in Monster World?
-Have you dreamed about driving Bugatti Veyron Super Sport in the city and all your opponents are in your rear mirror?
+Have you ever dreamed about driving Bugatti Veyron Super Sport in the city while all your opponents are in your rear mirror?
-Playing video games seems to be a more and more popular entertainment options for people, especially in the middle of pandemic.
+Playing video games is becoming a more and more popular option for people to entertain themselves, especially during this hard time of COVID-19.
-Gaming market values are almost double from 2012 to 2020.
-It's now a 150 billion industry with almost 10 thousands of game produced each year.
+The value of the global gaming market almost doubled from 2012 to 2020.
+Now, it is a 150-billion-dollar industry with over ten thousand of games developed and published each year.
-In this project, we are interested in what makes a game popular and how much revenue it may generate.
+As we are interested in what makes a game popular, we will use data science techniques to explore and analyze the video game sales data,

 ## 2. Install Packages <a name="install-pkg"></a>
 ```